AMR hedge fund creditors organize to study merger

-NEW YORK (Reuters) - Hedge funds York Capital Management and King Street Capital are among a handful of AMR Corp AAMRQ.PK bondholders joining forces in hopes of boosting potential paybacks on more than $700 million in unsecured AMR debt, according to people familiar with the matter.
+NEW YORK, May 24 (Reuters) - Hedge funds York Capital Management and King Street Capital are among a handful of AMR Corp bondholders joining forces in hopes of boosting potential paybacks on more than $700 million in unsecured AMR debt, according to people familiar with the matter.

 The group plans to study merger scenarios to determine if a deal with US Airways or another carrier will yield higher recovery on their bankruptcy claims than AMR’s plan to emerge from bankruptcy independently, the sources said.